Hall-and-Partners/robotframework-angularjs/TESTING.rst

 Setup Environment
 -----------------

-We will have both a base set of pythons packages as well as the source for the AngularJSLibrary and the Selenium2Library all of which will will want to keep isolated from your system python and its packages.
+We will have both a base set of pythons packages as well as the source for the AngularJSLibrary and the SeleniumLibrary all of which will will want to keep isolated from your system python and its packages.
 As such we will use Python's virtual environment.
 Let's start by creating a a root folder for testing.

 .. code::  bash